From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Abstract

-\ABSTRACT{ We study the pricing behavior of third-party platforms facing strategic agents.
+We study the pricing behavior of third-party platforms facing strategic agents.
 Assuming the platform is a revenue maximizer, it observes market features that generally affect demand.
-Since only the equilibrium price and quantity are observable, this presents a general demand learning problem under confounding.
-Mathematically, we develop an algorithm with optimal regret of $\Tilde{\cO}(\sqrt{T}\wedge\sigma_S^{-2})$.
+Since only transacted quantities and prices can be observed, this presents a general demand learning problem under confounding.
+Mathematically, we develop an algorithm with optimal regret of $\Tilde{\mathcal{O}}(\sqrt{T}\wedge\sigma_S^{-2})$.
 Our results reveal that supply-side noise fundamentally affects the learnability of demand, leading to a phase transition in regret.
 Technically, we show that non-i.i.d. actions can serve as instrumental variables for learning demand.
 We also propose a novel homeomorphic construction that allows us to establish estimation bounds without assuming star-shapedness, providing the first efficiency guarantee for learning demand with deep neural networks.
-Finally, we demonstrate the practical applicability of our approach through simulations and real-world data from Zomato and Lyft. }
+Finally, we use simulations and offline counterfactuals from Talabat and Lyft data to illustrate the potential revenue implications of our approach.